A French Network for the Evolutionary Study of Humans

 We aim to facilitate research that takes an integrative, evolutionary, and interdisciplinary approach to studying human behaviour, including, but not limited to, human cognition, physiology, culture, communication, genetics, demography and health.

-The network organizes an annual conference, workshops, and training programs to spark exchange across disciplinary boundaries and to build a strong network of evolutionary human scientists in France.
+The network organizes an annual conference, workshops, and opportunities for exchange to build a strong network of evolutionary human scientists in France.

 FRESH encourages rigorous, ethical science, including basic and applied research with strong theoretical foundations that incorporates open science practices.